Olympic symbols: Antwerp flag

 During the opening ceremony of the 1920 Summer Olympics in Antwerp, Belgium, the Olympic flag with the five rings signifying the universality of the Olympic Games was raised for the first time at an Olympic Games.
 At the end of the Games, the flag could not be found and a new Olympic flag had to be made for the handover ceremony to the officials of the 1924 Summer Olympics in Paris.
 Despite it being a replacement, the IOC officially calls this the "Antwerp Flag" instead of the "Paris Flag".
-It was passed on to the next organising city of the Summer Olympics until the 1952 Winter Olympics in Oslo, Norway, when a separate Olympic flag was created to be used only at the Winter Olympics.
-The 1924 flag continued to be used at the Summer Olympics until the Games of Seoul 1988 when it was retired.
+It was passed on to the next organising city of the Summer Olympics.
+The 1924 flag continued to be used at the Summer Olympics until the 1988 Summer Olympics in Seoul when it was retired and replaced by the Seoul flag.

 In 1997, at a banquet hosted by the U.S. Olympic Committee, a reporter was interviewing Hal Haig Prieste who had won a bronze medal in platform diving as a member of the 1920 U.S. Olympic team.
 The reporter mentioned that the IOC had not been able to find out what had happened to the original Olympic flag.
 "I can help you with that," Prieste said, "It's in my suitcase."
 At the end of the Antwerp Olympics, spurred on by teammate Duke Kahanamoku, he climbed a flagpole and stole the Olympic flag.
 For 77 years the flag was stored away in the bottom of his suitcase.
 The flag was returned to the IOC by Prieste, by then 103 years old, in a special ceremony held at the 2000 Games in Sydney.
-The original Antwerp Flag was placed on display at the Olympic Museum in Lausanne, Switzerland, with a plaque thanking him for donating it.
+The original flag raised at the Antwerp opening ceremony was placed on display at the Olympic Museum in Lausanne, Switzerland, with a plaque thanking Prieste for donating it.
 The flag returned to Antwerp in 2004 and since 2013, the year that Antwerp bore the title of European Sports Capital, the flag was displayed in the entrance hall of Antwerp's city hall.
 In 2017, however, the flag was stored in the collection of the MAS due to the renovation of the town hall.

 While the flag is recognized by the IOC, critics and historians note that the returned flag is not the one that was used in the 1920 opening ceremony, as the original flag was much larger than the one returned by Prieste.

 Oslo flag

 The Oslo flag was presented to the IOC by the mayor of Oslo, Norway, during the 1952 Winter Olympics.
 Between 1952 and 2014, the flag was passed to the next organising city for the Winter Olympics, with its last appearance in Sochi at the 2014 Winter Olympics.
-Currently, the actual Oslo flag is kept preserved in a special box, and in its last appearances from Torino 2006 to Sochi 2014) replicas had been used instead.
+For the 2010 Winter Olympics, the actual Oslo flag was kept in a special box that has brass plaques from all host cities attached to the inside of the beautifully decorated lid and available for public viewing at the Vancouver City Hall.
+It was replaced by the Pyeongchang flag.